-The two cameras are not targeted at the same segment of the market.
-Neither have they been priced similarly.
-While one is definitely an entry level camera with basic manual shooting features, the other one is a better, more robust camera with better features for shooting videos.
+The two cameras are not targeted at the same segment of the market, but the price is different.
+While one is definitely an entry-level camera with basic manual shooting features, the other one is a better, more robust camera with better features for shooting videos.

 The T5i has a faster frame rate, better auto-focusing and better video making features.
 None of the cameras have weather sealing.
 Thus, none of them are any better than the other for professional sports or action photography.

-Whatch this Video Review comparing the T5 vs T5i
+Watch this Video Review comparing the Canon Rebel T5 vs T5i:

 Canon Rebel T5 vs T5i (Specs & Amazon Price)

 - 18.0 Megapixel CMOS (APS-C) sensor, 14-bit A/D conversion, ISO 100-12800 (expandable to H: 25600) for shooting from bright to...

 - 9-point all cross-type AF system (including a high-precision dual-cross f/2.8 center point) for exceptional autofocus...

 - High speed continuous shooting up to 5.0 fps allows you to capture all the action.

 - EOS Full HD Movie mode with Movie Servo AF for continuous focus tracking of moving subjects, manual exposure control and...